The guinea pig

 Details of the anatomy of the guinea pig

-Weakly muscled stop stomach: By ingesting several very small portions per day, the food slurry is pushed to the rear part of the intestines.
-Lifelong growth of the incisors and molars: The tooth wear occurs during eating because the teeth rub against each other.
-The duration of feed intake is extended when eating crude fibres, which are intensively ground.
-Relatively large cecum: Conversion of fine, crude cell substances by the positive intestinal flora into protein-rich and vitamin B-containing cecum droppings.
+Weakly muscled stomach: By consuming several very small portions per day, the food is pushed to the back of the intestines.
+Lifelong growth of the incisors and molars: Tooth wear occurs during eating because the teeth rub against each other.
+The duration of feed intake increases when eating raw fibres, which are intensively ground.
+Relatively large cecum: Conversion of fine, crude fibers by the positive intestinal flora into protein-rich and vitamin B-containing cecal droppings.
 These are eaten directly from the anus and undergo a second passage through the intestines.

-Unlimited feeding is possible with CaviaDroom because it meets the energy needs of young animals during their growth process resp. to the needs of adult animals.
+Unlimited feeding is possible with CaviaDroom because it meets the energy needs of young animals during their growth process. to the needs of adult animals.

 - I .
-Raw fibers promote tooth wear.
+Rough fibers promote tooth wear.

-- I I. Fine particles (< 0.3 mm) enter the cecum and are metabolized by the positive intestinal flora.
+- I I. Fine particles (< 0.3 mm) end up in the cecum and are metabolized by the positive intestinal flora.

-- II II.
-Particles > 0.3 mm stimulate bowel movement.
-Sudden feed changes should be avoided.
+- I II.
+Particles > 0.3 mm stimulate intestinal movement.
+Sudden changes in food should be avoided.

 - originally from South America